-I earned my dog training certification through the Certification Council for Professional Dog Trainers (CCPDT) and continue my education; keeping up to date with the most modern, scientific, positive training methods.
+I earned my dog training certification through the Certification Council for Professional Dog Trainers (CCPDT).
+This life-long journey into the soul of understanding and shaping the human-dog connection is indeed my passion.

 Research tells us that dogs, like humans, learn better when not under stress.
 Teaching a dog to learn by fear or pressure is not something you will experience while working with me.
 I do not use shock collars, prong collars, chain collars, leash correction or physical correction that would cause fear or anxiety in your dog training lesson.
 I am going to help you create a relationship of trust and motivation.
 I will help you shape your dog in to a good choice maker who is motivated to learn without fear or pain.
 It's my goal to create positive training experiences.

 "Fear is the enemy of learning.
 It's the negator of joy, the preventer of play, the inhibitor of trust and love.
 Fear just gets in the way, slows things down, and causes unnecessary pain."

 The virtual classroom is the safest environment for dogs who need extra time and space.